DiegoFavela01/DiegoFavela01/README.md

-Im Diego Favela,
-On my GitHub, you'll find various projects and repositories that demonstrate my growing expertise in finance and coding.
+Im Diego Favela, Welcome to my GitHub portfolio!
+Here you'll find various projects and repositories that demonstrate my growing expertise in finance and coding.
 ## Education
-- Currently
-  - B.S Economics at University of Texas at Austin (2025)
+  - Currently pursuing a B.S. in Economics at the University of Texas at Austin (Class of 2025)
-- Completed
-  - Financial Technology Bootcamp at University of California, Berkeley.
+  - Completed Financial Technology Bootcamp at the University of California, Berkeley.
 ## Financial Technology Bootcamp
 ### Financial Programing
+#### In this bootcamp, I acquired practical skills in financial programming and utilized Python and Pandas for data manipulation and analysis in financial projects.
+Here are some highlights:
 - Applied Python programming skills and utilized Pandas for data manipulation and analysis in financial projects, resulting in improved data accuracy and actionable insights.
 - Implemented statistical modeling techniques in finance to uncover patterns, forecast trends, and make informed investment decisions, leading to increased profitability.
 - Integrated APIs into Python applications to access real-time financial data, ensuring accurate and timely analysis for investment strategies and risk assessment.